TadasBaltrusaitis/CLM-framework/Readme.txt

 ------------ Command line parameters for images (SimpleCLMImg) ----------------

 Parameters for input

+Flags:
+	-clmwild - specify when the images are more difficult, this makes the landmark detector use a different face detector, and also makes it consider different hypotheses for landmark detection together with an extended search region

 Single image analysis:
 	-f <filename> - the image file being input